busterswt/finkle/README.rst

 .. code-block:: bash

-    ansible-playbook playbooks/create-inventory.yaml
+    cd /opt/finkle; bash create.sh

-The yaml file will be created that can be used by Bifrost for enrollment.
+The generated yaml file(s) will be used by Bifrost for enrollment.

+Overrides
+^^^^^^^^^

+Overrides can be set in `overrides.yml`, which will be read in by Ansible to override default values.
+Other overrides can be set using environment variables prior to executing the build, but this will be deprecated in most cases.

 Enrolling
 ---------

-To enroll nodes into Bifrost, execute the `enroll-dynamic.yaml` playbook from the bifrost directory:
+To enroll nodes into Bifrost, execute the following from the finkle directory:

 .. code-block:: bash

-    export BIFROST_INVENTORY_SOURCE=/opt/finkle/baremetal.yml
-    cd /opt/bifrost/playbooks
+    cd /opt/finkle; bash enroll.sh

-    ansible-playbook -vvvv -i inventory/bifrost_inventory.py enroll-dynamic.yaml
+New nodes will be enrolled and existing ones untouched (likely failed).

 Provisioning
 ------------